-- Select Connector Information from the System menu. - 2.
+- 1. Select Connector Information from the System menu. - 2.
 Select a manufacturer from the list presented. - Select a model from the list presented.
-Instructions for which, if any, cable adapter or pin to use. - 4.
-Select Continue. - Information on where to locate the vehicle diagnostic connector displays. - 5.
+Instructions for which, if any, cable adapter or pin to use displays. - Select Continue.
+Information on where to locate the vehicle diagnostic connector displays. - 5.
 Select Continue to return to the System menu.